-Simfy, the Cologne based music streaming service, has recently submitted a complaint to Germany’s competition authority, the Bundeskartellamt.
-Simfy believes that Apple is purposely holding back the approval of their iPad app – probably because of Apple’s strategy in relation to their upcomming iCloud service.
-Simfy’s new app got stuck in the approval process for the App Store and Apple has not responded to Simfy’s inquiries.
-The young company waited over three months without getting useful info from the technology giant Apple.
+Simfy, the Cologne-based music streaming service, has recently submitted a complaint to Germany’s competition authority, the Bundeskartellamt.
+Simfy believes that Apple is purposely holding back the approval of their iPad app, because of Apple’s strategy in relation to their upcoming iCloud service.

-Simfy’s CEO, Gerrit Schumann, just stated in a conversation with TheNextWeb: “We believe there is a connection between Apple’s iCloud development and their blocking our application”.
+Simfy’s CEO, Gerrit Schumann, recently stated in a conversation with TheNextWeb: “We believe there is a connection between Apple’s iCloud development and their blocking our application”.
 He continued: “As we offer a true triple play streaming service (mobile, Web, desktop) – it seems Apple is worried about competition”.

-Earlier this month Simfy has raised €10 million from existing investors.
-The fresh capital is going to be used for the further internationalization.
-Or maybe even for court costs?
+Earlier this month, the German startup Simfy raised €10 million from existing investors.
+The fresh capital will be used for the further internationalization – or maybe even for court costs?

 Find this interesting?
 Be sure to sign up for our free weekly EU-Startups Newsletter so that you can stay up-to-date!